helium/HIP/0024-transfer-hotspot-percentage-ownership.md

 This proposal introduces a new transaction, transfer_gateway_v2, which will allow a hotspot owner to transfer a percentage of hotspot ownership to another address.
-Percentage of hotspot ownership will be determinant in the payout of HNT rewards (i.e. 50% ownership -> 50% of HNT, 10% ownership -> 10% of HNT, etc.).
+Percentage of hotspot ownership will be determinant in the payout of HNT rewards (50% ownership -> 50% of HNT, 10% ownership -> 10% of HNT, etc.).
 Similarly to transfer_gateway_v1, this transaction can have an optional amount of HNT associated.

 # Motivation
 [motivation]: #motivation

-There are various repetitive tasks associated with the host-owner relationship that could be automated with percentage transfer of hotspot ownership.
+There are various repetitive tasks associated with the host-owner relationship that make the relationship more time and energy consuming than necessary.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
 Likewise, hosts have to cross-reference hotspot earnings tracker platforms with their payments in order to ensure they are getting fair payouts.
-Hosts must also reference earnings tracker platforms in order to ensure their hotspots are alive and well.
+Hosts must also reference earnings tracker platforms in order to ensure their hotspots are online and functioning properly.

+This new transaction would automate these tasks by allowing HNT earnings to automatically be routed to their intended addresses, as opposed to being manually rerouted at set intervals by hotspot owners.

-Automating these tasks would benefit the Helium network as it would reduce the time and energy needed to maintain host-owner relationships, as well as by giving rise to a new type of relationship, the owner-owner relationship.
+This automation would benefit the Helium network as it would greatly reduce the time and energy needed to maintain host-owner relationships.

 # Stakeholders